cnti-testcatalog/testsuite/docs/TEST_DOCUMENTATION.md

 #### Overview

-Checks if any containers are running in privileged mode (using [Kubescape](https://hub.armo.cloud/docs/c-0057))
+Checks if any containers are running in privileged mode.
 Expectation: Containers should not run in privileged mode

 #### Rationale